mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Replace `defaultCalendarMonth` with `referenceDate`

-The `defaultCalendarMonth` has been removed in favor of the more flexible `referenceDate` prop.
+The deprecated `defaultCalendarMonth` prop has been removed in favor of the more flexible `referenceDate` prop.

 :::warning
 The new `referenceDate` prop is not limited to the default month.